DOCK-PI3/ESTACION-PRO/USERGUIDE-DEV.md

 chmod +x rpcs3*.AppImage
 ```

-The following emulators are supported in AppImage format when using the bundled configuration:
+The following emulators are supported in AppImage format when using the bundled configuration on **x86-64**:

 | System name          | Emulator            | Filename configuration         | Package source       |
 | :------------------- | :------------------ | :----------------------------- | :------------------- |